UJDuran/milestoneOne_T6/Specification.md

 ##### Alternate Triggers
 1. With input a markdown file:
-a.
-Users select that flashcard which user input a markdown file.
-b.
-Users click option “edit” on the right-top of the flashcard.
-c.
-Users delete “##” before the word.
+ 	*Users check the file is saved or not

-2. With output flashcard: Users turn on internet in their phone.
+2. With output flashcard:
+ 	*Users turn on internet in their phone.

 ##### Alternate Squences
 1. With input a markdown file:
-a.
-Users change their mind; they do not want to input a markdown file.
+ 	*System display an error message if input file is not valid.

 2. With output flashcard:
-a.
-Users save or share without internet
+ 	*Users save or share without internet
-b.
-System displays an error message to user.
-c.
-System prompts user turn on internet.

-**With input a markdown file**
-Users change their mind; they do not want to input a markdown file.

-**With output flashcard**
-Users save or share without internet.
-System displays an error message to user.
+ 	*System displays an error message to user.
-System prompts user turn on internet.
+ 	*System prompts user turn on internet.

 ##### Alternate Postconditions
-1	With input a markdown file.
+1	With input a markdown file:
-a.
-Uers successfully undo.
+ 	*Users successfully input a markdown file.

-2. With output flashcard
+2. With output flashcard:
-b.
-Users successfully download/send.
+ 	*Users successfully download/send.